 - Respiratory failure

-- Absence of protective airway reflexes
+- · Absence of protective airway reflexes

 - Present or impending complete airway obstruction

 - There are no absolute contraindications.
 However, in general the primary goals of airway management are adequate oxygenation and ventilation, and these should be achieved in the least invasive manner possible - Orotracheal intubation is associated with worse outcomes among pediatric patients and head injured patients when compared to BLS airway maneuvers.
 Therefore, it is relatively contraindicated in these populations, and BLS airway is preferred unless patient cannot be oxygenated or ventilated by other means. - Intubation is associated with interruptions in chest compressions during CPR, which is associated with worse patient outcomes.
 Additionally, intubation itself has not been shown to improve outcomes in cardiac arrest.
-Intubation should only be performed during pulseless arrest if it does not cause interruptions in chest compressions.
+Intubation should only be performed during pulseless arrest if it does not cause interruptions in chest compressions. - With traumatic brain injury, secondary insult from hypoxia or hypotension have been associated with worse outcomes.
+Caution should be taken to minimize these potential side effects with intubation.

 - 1. Initiate BLS airway sequence and confirm ETCO2 production at this time. - 2.
 Suction airway and pre-oxygenate with BVM ventilations, if possible - 3.
 Check equipment and position patient: - a.
 If trauma: have assistant hold in-line spinal motion restriction in neutral position - b.
 If no trauma, sniffing position or slight cervical hyperextension is preferred - 4.
 Perform laryngoscopy - a.
 To improve laryngeal view, use right hand to manipulate larynx, or have assistant apply backwards, upwards, rightward pressure (BURP) - 5.
 Place ETT.
 Confirm tracheal location and appropriate depth and secure tube - a.
-Correct tube depth may be estimated as 3 times the internal diameter of tube at teeth or gums (e.g. 7.0 ETT is positioned at 21 cm at teeth) - 6.
+Correct tube depth may be estimated as 3 times the internal diameter of tube at teeth or gums (e.g., 7.0 ETT is positioned at 21 cm at teeth) - 6.
 Confirm and document tracheal location by: - a.
 Continuous waveform capnography - b.
 Presence and symmetry of breath sounds - c.
 Rising SpO2 - 7.
 Ventilate with BVM.
 Assess adequacy of ventilations - 8.
 During transport, continually reassess ventilation, oxygenation and tube position with continuous waveform capnography and SpO2

 - Ventilate at age-appropriate rates.
-Do not hyperventilate - If the intubated patient deteriorates, think "DOPE" - o Dislodgement - o Obstruction - o Pneumothorax - Equipment failure (no oxygen) - Reconfirm and document correct tube position, preferably with waveform capnography, after moving patient and before disconnecting from monitor in ED - Unsuccessful intubation does not equal failed airway management.
+Do not hyperventilate - · If the intubated patient deteriorates, think "DOPE" - o Dislodgement - o Obstruction - o Pneumothorax - Equipment failure (no oxygen) - Reconfirm and document correct tube position, preferably with waveform capnography, after moving patient and before disconnecting from monitor in ED - Unsuccessful intubation does not equal failed airway management.
 Many patients cannot be intubated without paralytics.
 Abandon further attempts at intubation and use supraglottic airway or BVM ventilations if 2 attempts at intubation unsuccessful.